davdaarn/zuihr-music-manager/README.md

 - [ ] Syncing between devices
 - [ ] Songs and playlists saved to the cloud
 - [ ] Streaming
+- [ ] One day create a better spotify 😏